The Chinese market, characteristics, and potential.

 On top of that, with the increasing use of the Internet and E-commerce, if a company operates online, it automatically becomes an international company.

 Focus on the Chinese market

 Selling in China today is not easy as the Chinese cultural system is complex.

 To conquer this vast market is very attractive; since the promulgation of the economic policy of openness in China (1978) and its economic development.
 It is expected that China will be the world’s largest economy in 2030.

 But if China is a market with great potential, it is also an extremely competitive market, where not only are present numbers of local competitors at unbeatable costs, but also the entire global competition.

-It is therefore necessary to research, learn, try to understand the Chinese market before trying to enter it.
-On top of that, it is preferable to adapt a brand to the Chinese system rather than trying to change China.
+It is, therefore, necessary to research, learn, and try to understand the Chinese market before trying to enter it.
+On top of that, it is preferable to adopt a brand to the Chinese system rather than trying to change China.